usnistgov/ns3-oran/README.md

 be attached to to minimize the overall packet loss.
 The models that we provide are for demonstrate purposes only and have not been thoroughly developed.
-It should also be noted that "saved_trained_model_pytorch.onnx" is the same version of "saved_trained_model_pytorch.pt" thath has been exported to the ONNX format.
+It should also be noted that "saved_trained_model_pytorch.onnx" is the same trained model as "saved_trained_model_pytorch.pt" only it  has been exported to the ONNX format.

 ```shell
 ./ns3 run "oran-lte-2-lte-ml-handover-example"